Pilot Training School

 Helicopters represent 15% of the 15,000 aircraft registered in Australia.
 This number is predicted to double in the next 10 years with the growing demand for Australia’s energy resources.

-The market for commercial helicopters is quite competitive and finding that first job is not always what you know, but who you know.
+The market for commercial helicopters is quite competitive and finding that first job is not always who you know, what you know and your attitude.
 This is where UAT can provide an additional level of difference.
-During your training, you will no doubt meet numerous industry professionals, including but not limited to pilots (local & international), crewman, engineers, industry representatives and clients of UAH.
-Remember, it’s these people who may give you a lead to your new start!
+We clearly lay out what we expect of professional pilots, as an employer, throughout your training and you will no doubt meet numerous industry professionals in the process.
+Including but not limited to pilots (local & international), crewmen, engineers, industry representatives and clients of UAH

 The process and order in which you obtain your license will vary with each student, and UAT will help customise your training course, however, the first steps are the same for all.